mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 ## The race for more cases

 I've been worried about 3D-printed cases becoming the bottleneck for TinyPilot [since month 7](/retrospectives/2021/02/#scaling-manufacturing).
-Since then, TinyPilot's 3D printing vendor has afforded us more time by purchasing more printers specifically to accomodate TinyPilot's orders.
+Since then, TinyPilot's 3D printing vendor has afforded us more time by purchasing more printers to accommodate TinyPilot's orders.
 But at this point, it doesn't make sense for the vendor to keep increasing capacity since TinyPilot's orders will rapidly shrink to zero as soon as our metal cases are ready.

 At the end of October, we had 190 cases in stock.
 TinyPilot's 3D printing vendor typically manufactures 140-160 cases per month, but we sell about 210 devices per month.
 Based on this, I expect us to run out of cases by January 2023: